 This entire island

 YOLO.
-Belize just opened up for travel, so if you bag a date with Bill Gates on Raya (or whatever the Windows version of Raya will inevitably be called), make him fly you and at least two dozen of your vaccinated besties to this island in Placencia.
+Belize is open for travel, so if you bag a date with Bill Gates on Raya (or whatever the Windows version of Raya will inevitably be called), make him fly you and at least two dozen of your vaccinated besties to this island in Placencia.

 And anyone else with that golden vaccine card.
-We’ve written a whole elf-filled guide on how to visit Iceland now that they’re opening up to tourists, from renting the car to chasing the Northern Lights.
+We’ve written a whole elf-filled guide on how to visit Iceland, from renting the car to chasing the Northern Lights.
 You can bet your sweet rassinn this Reykjavik home on Vrbo (remember them?
 They preceded Airbnb, and still have better cancellation policies on some of the same listings).
 It’s most definitely on our list of places to unwind and steam les pores after wild pony chasing.
 It comes with its own 18th-century-style sauna!

 See you when… we see you.